Insider Guide: What to do in Beijing

-With playful contemporary Chinese art filling the hotel space, Langham Place has a cheeky, creative atmosphere.
+With contemporary Chinese art filling the hotel, Langham Place has a cheeky, creative atmosphere.
 Appropriate, considering the hotel is just 20 minutes' drive from Beijing's 798 Art District.

 If you have only a couple hours to spare between flights, it's worth hopping aboard one of the Langham's pink shuttle buses to get to the hotel and try the excellent dim sum at Ming Court.